-Other antihypertensive agents may increase the hypotensive effects of losartan.
-Concomitant use with other substances which may induce hypotension as an adverse reaction (like tricyclic antidepressants, antipsychotics, baclofene, and amifostine) may increase the risk of hypotension.
+Other antihypertensive agents may increase the hypotensive action of losartan.
+Concomitant use with other substances which may induce hypotension as an adverse reaction (like tricyclic antidepressants, antipsychotics, baclofen and amifostine) may increase the risk of hypotension.

-Losartan is predominantly metabolised by cytochrome P450 (CYP) 2C9 in the active carboxy-acid metabolite.
-In a clinical trial it was found that fluconazole (inhibitor of CYP2C9) decreases the exposure to the active metabolite by approximately 50%.
+Losartan is predominantly metabolised by cytochrome P450 (CYP) 2C9 to the active carboxy-acid metabolite.
+In a reported clinical trial, it was found that fluconazole (inhibitor of CYP2C9) decreases the exposure to the active metabolite by approximately 50%.
 It was found that concomitant treatment of losartan with rifampicin (inducer of metabolism enzymes) gave a 40% reduction in plasma concentration of the active metabolite.
-The clinical relevance of these effects is unknown.
+The clinical relevance of this effect is unknown.
 No difference in exposure was found with concomitant treatment with fluvastatin (weak inhibitor of CYP2C9).

-As with other medicinal products that block angiotensin II or its effects, concomitant use of other medicinal products which retain potassium (e.g. potassium-sparing diuretics: amiloride, triamterene, spironolactone) or may increase potassium levels (e.g. heparin), potassium supplements or salt substitutes containing potassium may lead to increases in serum potassium.
+As with other medicinal products that block angiotensin II or its effects, concomitant use of other medicinal products which retain potassium (e.g. potassium-sparing diuretics: amiloride, triamterene, spironolactone) or may increase potassium levels (e.g. heparin, trimethoprim-containing products), potassium supplements or salt substitutes containing potassium may lead to increases in serum potassium.
 Co-medication is not advisable.